-How to Prepare and Safely Weather a Thunderstorm
+How to Prepare for and Safely Weather a Thunderstorm

 The following information is provided by the American Red Cross, FEMA and United States Department of Commerce, National Oceanic and Atmospheric Administration.